 Rose Lemon Spritzer

-Chill Out: "If you've never used rose water before, don't be afraid of it.
-Rosewater only adds a subtle floral flavor, nothing overpowering," Tieghan says.
+Pro Tip: "If you've never used rosewater before, don't be afraid of it," Tieghan Gerard warns.
+"Rosewater only adds a subtle floral flavor, nothing overpowering."

 Pineapple Mint Agua Fresca

-Ingredients: This recipe from Healthy Slow Cooking is so easy that it's ideal for those summer days that you don't want to do much more than lounge.
+Why We Love It: This recipe from Healthy Slow Cooking is so easy that it's ideal for those summer days that you don't want to do much more than lounge.
 Gather fresh pineapple chunks and mint leaves, and throw them in a blender with water.
 Combine, serve, and sip.

 Pink Watermelon Lemonade Slushies

-Chill Out: "Add more water if it is too sweet for your liking.
-Pour into glass jugs and store in the fridge.
-Before drinking, make sure to shake the lemonade up," Tieghan says.
+Pro Tip: "Add more water if it is too sweet for your liking," Gerard notes.
+"Pour into glass jugs and store in the fridge.
+Before drinking, make sure to shake the lemonade up."

-Strawberry Orange Mango Kombucha Mocktail
+Strawberry Orange Mango Kombucha

-Ingredients: Instead of using straight alcohol to liven up this recipe, The Roasted Root opts for kombucha to give it an extra kick.
+Why We Love It: Instead of using straight alcohol to liven up this recipe, The Roasted Root opts for kombucha to give it an extra kick.
 Orange-mango juice, chopped strawberries, and a ripe mango round out the rest for an inventive flavor that is anything but boring.

-Mango Meyer Lemon Margarita Mocktail
+Mango Meyer Lemon Margarita Mocktails

 Blackberry Cider Fizz Mocktail